SCP-SL-Nexus/SCPSL-Essentials/README.md

 `If you have an error when changing the class to the tutorial, check if you have Godmode enabled for the Tutorial in the plugin configs`

-`About other bugs in the plugin write theinkdemon on discord`
+`About other bugs in the plugin write theinkdemon on discord or request a code change`